darshil/markcalc/README.md

 # MarkCalc

 ## About MarkCalc
 MarkCalc is a web app that lets teachers post students marks and students can accesss their marks.
 It started off as a Hackathon project at Electric City Hacks 2016.

+At the hackathon it let students calcuate their marks depending on different weightings.
+After the hackathon, we looked at the project completley differently and came with a whole new idea.

+First we decided to develop it using JS and Firebase but later on decided to try out Angular and VueJS.
+The team lost focus on this project so currently all development has been halted.
+This project could be restarted in the future.

+Last Update: Jan 23, 2017

 ## Build Setup